jelera/jelera.github.io/_posts/2019/04/2019-04-21-Enumerable-in-Ruby-group_by_and_transform_values.md

 ## Demonstration

-Again, these are not the same arrays or hashes from the lab, but from this purpose, these examples will do just fine.
+Again, these are not the same arrays or hashes from the lab, but for this purpose, these examples will do just fine.

 ### Example 1